jpomfret/jpomfret.github.io/blog/content/post/2023/ag-error-local-node/index.md

 Turns out it's an easy fix - turn it off and back on again, or in this case, disable and reenable the availability group setting.

-You can easily do that in PowerShell with [dbatools](https://dbatools.io/) across all your nodes:
+You can easily do that in PowerShell with [dbatools](https://dbatools.io/) across all your nodes.
+It's worth noting that the `-Force` parameter will restart your SQL Services, as that's required for the change to take effect.

 ```PowerShell
 $sqlagnodes = 'sqlnode1','sqlnode2','sqlnode3','sqlnode4'